Something from Nothing - A History of Hip Hop

 Speakers to plug into a laptop (if possible)

 Digital Projector to plug into laptop (if possible)

 -Please let YAMA know the condition of the floor surface (rug/hardwood etc.)

-Arrival time before first performance: 30 min
+Arrival time before first workshop: 30 min

 Strike time:10 min

-Time needed between performances: 10 min
+Time needed between workshops: 10 min

 Teacher participation is expected.

 Please introduce the performer as a Young Audiences of Massachusetts artist.